Scholarship applications are open year round starting October 1, 2019. These are answers to some of the most frequently asked questions.

 How do I submit the required documentation?
 When is it due?

-Scholarship packet documents should be uploaded as part of the application process.
+Scholarship documents should be uploaded as part of the application process.
 You must have your documents uploaded before being selected for an award.
 They are due at the time you submit your application.
 Since applications are open year round – this is up to you.

 Do I have to maintain a certain GPA or # of hours?